Azure/azure-sdk/docs/java/introduction.md

 - `com.azure.iot.deviceprovisioning`
 - `com.azure.storage.blob`
 - `com.azure.messaging.notificationhubs` (the client library for Notification Hubs)
-- `com.azure.resourcemanager.messaging.notificationhubs` (the management library for Notification Hubs)
+- `com.azure.resourcemanager.notificationhubs` (the management library for Notification Hubs)

 Here are some namespaces that do not meet the guidelines: